sadielbartholomew/Computing4Earth/_sources/glossary-and-acronyms.md

 # Glossary and Acronyms

+% Note that in the glossary boxes you can't use normal {ref} links so have to use
+% heading like references.

+## Acronyms

 ```{glossary}
 AMOC
     **Atlantic Meridional Overturning Circulation**; a large-scale system of ocean currents that transports heat, carbon, and nutrients through the Atlantic Ocean.